tpwrules/ARCTool/readme.txt

 ARCTool is a Python script that can extract the multitude of different formats found in .arc game files.
 It has support for Yaz0, U8, and RARC, which are all that I have found.
 The inspiration for this tool came about when I wrote a RARC extractor and realized that all the files I wanted to extract were U8, but they still had the arc extension.
-I have tested it on Mac OS X 10.5.8 with Python 2.5 and 2.6.
-It should work on other platforms (Windows and Linux) provided Python is properly installed.
+It should work on all platforms provided Python is properly installed.
 I have confirmed Yaz0 and U8 support to be 100% working.
 If you have any trouble with it, message me on IRC (nick is tpw_rules) or leave a note on the talk page.